 For some victims in the treatment groups, bullying incidents decreased fivefold — from nearly five times a week to barely once a week.
 For bullying severity, on a scale of 1 to 10 with 10 being “very bad,” one set of victims enlisted in the peer groups reported that, at a point in time two to three months after the group intervention, bullying severity fell from 7.85 to 1.97.

 The Oakland schools No Bully System program was an initiative of the organization No Bully, a nonprofit committed to developing nonpunitive, long-term solutions to bullying in schools.
-Student bullying in elementary through high schools is a pervasive problem in the United States, with between 30 and 45 percent of youth experiencing bullying — as victim, perpetrator, or both — in their peer group, according to research cited in the No Bully System study report.
+Student bullying in elementary through high schools is a pervasive problem in the United States, with between 30 and 45 percent of youth experiencing bullying — as victim, the individual bullying, or both — in their peer group, according to research cited in the No Bully System study report.
 Notwithstanding a major public policy emphasis on bullying in recent years, with 49 states having required schools to adopt anti-bullying programs, many teachers and other school staff do not feel prepared to address bullying in their schools, according to the study report.

 The No Bully System Intervention Model

-The core intervention of the No Bully System is the formation of Solution Teams, with a trained adult “Solutions Coach” bringing together for three sessions a group of six to eight students, including the perpetrator, pro-social peers, and “bystanders.”
+The core intervention of the No Bully System is the formation of Solution Teams, with a trained adult “Solutions Coach” bringing together for three sessions a group of six to eight students, including those who bully, pro-social peers, and “bystanders.”
 (Fellow students are often present as bystanders when bullying occurs).
 The bullying victim is only invited to the third meeting, to share his or her experiences and acknowledge actions of the team.
 Among other program components, the Solutions Coach consults the victim after the first two meetings and follows up three months later.

 No Bully training materials define bullying as when a student (or a group of students) repeatedly targets a less powerful student using physical bullying, verbal bullying, relational bullying (efforts to isolate a student from a peer group), or cyberbullying, or some combination of bullying forms.